mmourcia/audio-guestbook/README.md

 * Be able to leave an audio message
 * Be able to use mic and speaker from the main phone as well as the secondary speaker
 * Be able to make it ring as it used to (Spoiler : I didn't managed to make it work snirf ...)
-* Use a rgb led to provide a status to users.
-Not implemented, still finding a way to use a ws2812b led without being root.
+* Use a rgb led to provide a status to users
 * Send voice messages to a telegram channel

 Here are some credits I'd like to give because the authors inspired me :